-- 1. A foster home shall be approved only by one (1) agency. - 2.
-At least three (3) positive personal references shall be obtained on the foster family from non-relatives. - 3.
+- 1. A foster home shall be approved by only one (1) agency. - 2.
+At least three (3) positive personal references shall be obtained on the foster family, including at least one (1) from a relative and one (1) from a non-relative. - 3.
 Each member of the foster family shall have a physical exam within twelve (12) months before the initial approval. - 4.
-The agency shall ensure that the foster parents receive at least ten (10) hours of pre-service training (excluding CPR and First Aid) before placing a child in the home. - 5.
+Pre-service training shall include the following topics: - a.
+Legal rights; - b.
+Roles, responsibilities, and expectations of foster parents; - c.
+Agency structure, purpose, policies, and services;

+- d.
+Laws and regulations, as related to foster homes or foster children; - e.
+The impact of childhood trauma; - f.
+Managing child behaviors; - g.
+Medication administration; and - h.
+The importance of maintaining meaningful connections between the child and parents, including regular visitation. - i.
 Foster parent(s) shall have a current certificate of completion of First Aid and CPR before a child is placed in the home.
-The training shall require hands on skilled based instruction as well as practical testing.
-Training and certification that is provided solely on-line will not be accepted. - 6.
-Foster parents shall provide documentation that they carry homeowner's or renter's insurance and general liability insurance. - 7.
-Foster homes shall not also operate as Child Care Family Homes. - 8.
-Foster homes shall not provide compensated care for any non-related adults in the foster home, unless providing transitional care for a person placed in care prior to age eighteen (18). - 9.
-There shall be an annual approval letter from the approving agency in the foster home record. - 10.
-A provisional foster home means a foster home opened for no more than six (6) months by the Division of Children and Family Services of the Department of Human Services, on a relative or fictive kin of a child in the custody of the division after the division: - a.
+The training shall require hands on, skill-based instruction, as well as practical testing.
+Training and certification that is provided solely online will not be accepted. - 5.
+Foster parents shall provide documentation that they carry homeowner's or renter's insurance and general liability insurance. - 6.
+Foster homes shall not also operate as child-care family homes. - 7.
+Foster homes shall not provide compensated care for any non-related adults in the foster home, unless providing transitional care for a person placed in care prior to eighteen (18) years of age. - 8.
+There shall be an annual approval letter from the approving agency in the foster home record. - 9.
+A provisional foster home means a foster home opened for no more than six (6) months by the Division of Children and Family Services of the Department of Human Services, and operated by a relative or fictive kin of a child in the custody of the division after the division does the following: - a.
 Conducts a health and safety check, including a central registry check and a criminal background check or check with local law enforcement on the relative's or fictive kin's home; and - b.
-Performs a visual inspection of the home of the relative or fictive kin to verify that the relative or fictive kin and the home will meet the standards for opening a regular foster home.

-11. If a foster home moves from one placement agency to another all requirements for opening a new foster home shall be met.
+Performs a visual inspection of the home of the relative or fictive kin to verify that the relative or fictive kin and the home will meet the standards for opening a regular foster home. - 10.
+If a foster home moves from one (1) placement agency to another, all requirements for opening a new foster home shall be met. - 11.
+Foster parents must be able to communicate with the foster child, the placement agency, health care providers, and other service providers. - 12.
+At least one (1) foster parent in the home must have functional literacy, such as having the ability to read medication labels.